Submit a planning application in Purbeck

 For an application to be valid and registered, the submission must be accompanied with the appropriate information and plans.
 Failure to submit the correct information will lead to delays in registering your application.

-Please check the national and local list requirements for planning applications submitted to Purbeck District Council and refer to the application - list requirement matrix to check which requirements are relevant to your application.
+Please check the national and local list requirements, valid until 18 March 2019, for planning applications submitted to Purbeck District Council and refer to the application - list requirement matrix to check which requirements are relevant to your application.

 In most cases a fee will be required for your application.
 Find out what your application will cost